Europe and China Approve Landmark Investment Treaty, Snubbing U.S.

 The deal has also been criticized by politicians in Europe because of concerns over forced labor and other human rights abuses in China, and for preempting any discussions with the Biden administration on a joint approach to Beijing.

-Fallon tells NPR that the push on the European side to sign the treaty was led by Merkel, who, in her final year as Germany's chancellor, wants to seal her legacy with an historic EU-China treaty, and whose country is Europe's largest trading partner with China.
+Fallon told NPR that the push on the European side to sign the treaty was led by Merkel, who, in her final year as Germany's chancellor, wants to seal her legacy with a historic EU-China treaty, and whose country is Europe's largest trading partner with China.

-"After four years of the Trump administration, which characterized the EU as 'worse than China,' there is a growing anti-American sentiment" among EU leadership, says Fallon, "meaning 'we don't want to do what the U.S. says.' "
+"After four years of the Trump administration, which characterized the EU as 'worse than China,' there is a growing anti-American sentiment" among EU leadership, Fallon said, "meaning 'we don't want to do what the U.S. says.' "

 Chinese Foreign Ministry spokesperson Hua Chunying tweeted that the agreement "demonstrates China's determination and confidence to advance toward a higher level of opening up."

-The deal will undergo months of debate and discussion in the European Parliament before it can come into effect, which likely will not be until 2022.
+The deal will undergo months of debate and discussion in the European Parliament before it can go into effect, which likely will not be until 2022.